 Don’t like being tied down to a desk all day?
 Freelancing may be the right move for you.
 Becoming a freelance graphic designer may sound like a dream job: working from home in your pajamas, getting to pick and choose the projects you work on, and unlimited vacation days.
-Sounds like the dream.
+Unreal.

 Like all freelancers, freelance graphic designers have to work extremely hard.
 These rockstars aren’t just graphic designers; they’re the project manager, the marketer, the boss, the communicator, and the bookkeeper.
 It’s up to the freelancer to find their own work, network 24/7, and manage all of their projects and finances themselves.
 Payment is unreliable with individual clients, if you have those clients at all.

 It’s important that freelance graphic designers protect themselves and their work when they find a client that wants to team up with them.
 This can be done with a great graphic design contract.
 A contract will help a freelancer outline every project for both themselves and their clients, and keeping those contracts organized will make things much easier for everyone.

 If you prefer working alone and enjoy having your own schedule, freelancing may be a great option for you.
 Just be sure to keep an eye on your bank account.

 It takes a lot to be recognized as a graphic designer, but that’s a good thing!
 All of this hard work will pay off, and once people know your name, you’ll have earned it.
 There are a lot of different ways to go about becoming a successful graphic designer, but keeping some of this advice in mind is sure to get you somewhere great.
 Keep up the hard work and creativity and you’ll be able to grab your dream job by the horns.